 Evart Police Department

-- Officers were called to investigate a suspicious situation at a local business.
+• Officers were called to a threats complaint involving a possible knife or gun.
 The case remains open at this time.

-- Officers were called to assist Child Protective Services to investigate a criminal sexual conduct complaint.
+• Officers were called to a threats complaint.
 The case remains open at this time.

 Reed City Police Department

 If you see any suspicious activity, call 911.
 For a non-emergency call 832-3255.
 Email tips to email@example.com.

 • Officers received information regarding a cyber stalking situation involving teenage girls and bullying.
 The girls were issued advice on the subject and the matter is under investigation.